 Water-risk exposure is a growing concern for investors and a disclosure topic for companies.
 Companies in certain industries, particularly in the materials and energy sectors, are making such disclosures, and others should consider doing so as well.
 Water insecurity can have a significant impact on companies’ financial stability, reputation, license to operate, and the security of their supply chains.
 The share of companies in the materials sector disclosing their water-stress exposure, for example, increased from 7 percent in 2019 to 33 percent in 2020.

-“The trend toward greater disclosures reflects a combination of factors: pressure from investors and the impact of regulations and reporting frameworks,” said Thomas Singer, Principal Researcher at The Conference Board ESG Center and the report’s lead author.
+“The trend toward greater disclosures reflects a combination of factors: pressure from investors and the impact of regulations and reporting frameworks,” said Thomas Singer, Principal Researcher at The Conference Board Governance & Sustainability Center and the report’s lead author.
 “Major investors are explicitly calling on companies to address climate and other risks in their annual reports, and more regulatory efforts, particularly outside the U.S., are having an impact.”

 The Conference Board analyzed sustainability disclosure data on 92 environmental and social practices for more than 6,000 companies across North America, Europe, and Asia-Pacific as well as for companies in the S&P Global 1200 index.
 The report analyzes the data, identifying key emerging trends.